WU-BIMAC/NBO-Q_MicroscopyGlossary/docs/source/instrument.rst

 Summary
 -------
-This table collects terms that describe the general characteristics of the Instrument.
+This table collects terms that describe the general characteristics of a microscope Instrument.

 Table
 -----